darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/4. CAP/Consistency.md

 ### 2. **[Eventual Consistency](Eventual%20Consistency)**

 After a write, reads will eventually see it (typically within milliseconds).
 Data is replicated asynchronously.
+Eventual consistency works well in **highly available** systems.

-This approach is seen in systems such as DNS and email.
-Eventual consistency works well in highly available systems.
+> This approach is seen in systems such as DNS and email.
+The **domain name system** is a highly available system that enables name lookups to a hundred million devices across the Internet.
+It uses an eventual consistency model and doesn’t necessarily reflect the latest values.

+> **Note:** Cassandra is a highly available NoSQL database that provides eventual consistency.

 ### 3. **Strong consistency**

 After a write, reads will see it.
 Data is replicated synchronously.
 This approach is seen in file systems and RDBMSes.
-Strong consistency works well in systems that need transactions.
+Strong consistency works well in **systems that need transactions**.

 # Important topics: